 How much does a mortgage broker bond cost in Washington?

 The Washington State Securities Division requires mortgage broker-dealers to post $100,000 surety bonds.
-Mortgage brokers and independent contractor mortgage brokers must post surety bonds in amounts between $20,000 and $60,000.
+Mortgage brokers must post surety bonds in amounts between $20,000 and $60,000.
 Applicants should verify their required bond amount with the state prior to bonding.

-These bonds require underwriting consideration, so the price you’ll pay for your bond depends not only on your required bond amount but also on a review of your personal credit report.
-The best way to find out exactly how much you’ll pay for your Washington surety bond is to request your free bond quote now!
+These bonds require underwriting consideration, so the price you’ll pay for your bond depends not only on your required bond amount, but also on a review of your application.
+The cost of these bonds starts at 1% of the total bond amount for applicants considered to be highly qualified.

 If the principal fails to conduct business ethically and lawfully, a claim can be filed against the bond.
 If the claim is validated, the bond protects harmed parties from financial loss up to the full penal sum of the bond.
 The principal must reimburse the surety for all damages paid out.

-Surety bonds to operate mortgage broker businesses with and without independent contractors in Washington are put in place to ensure that principals (mortgage brokers) and their employees, loan originators and, if applicable, independent contractors abide by each and every provision of Chapter 19.146 of the Revised Code of Washington, which is also known as the Mortgage Broker Practices Act, and all rules made by the Director of the Department of Financial Institutions.
+Surety bonds to operate mortgage broker businesses in Washington are put in place to ensure that principals (mortgage brokers) and their employees, and loan originators abide by each and every provision of Chapter 19.146 of the Revised Code of Washington, which is also known as the Mortgage Broker Practices Act, and all rules made by the Director of the Department of Financial Institutions.
 If the principal fails to comply with these terms, the bond protects any person who suffers financial loss as a result of the principal’s actions up to the full amount of the bond.
 The principal must reimburse the surety for all damages paid out.